 The symptoms of eyelid cancer and other periocular cancers vary from person to person.
 You may have a mole which has changed shape, begun to bleed, or become an irritant, a growth, sore, ulcer, or red spot.

 They can arise for non cancerous reasons, or might be tell tale signs.
-The important need is to know which is the case and we will arrange for you to see a consultant who specialises in the periocular region.
+The important need is to know which is the case and we will arrange for you to see a consultant with thorough knowledge of the periocular region.

 Their skill and experience, along with state of the art diagnostic equipment provide detailed answers.
-We hope they offer good news, although if there is a problem of any type, the finest treatment is available.
+We hope they offer good news, although if there is a problem of any type, immediate treatment is available.

 Eyelid Cancer Treatment

 We refer to eyelid cancer treatment as this is the most common but our London clinics treat all areas and skin conditions around the eye.
-An experienced, multi-disciplinary team, offering patients complete treatment.
+An experienced, multi-disciplinary team, offering patients all round care.

 This ensures your eyelid cancer, or other conditions will be addressed.
 Our policy of minimum intervention and maximum cosmetic care is always at the centre of decisions.

-A good proportion of eyelid cancer treatment will however require surgery.
+A good proportion of eyelid cancer treatment will however be kept to surgery and this is likely to be required.
 Complete removal of periocular skin cancers is essential in reducing recurrence and to prevent spread to other parts of the body.

 Whilst a normal surgical approach could be used, we almost always follow the path of Mohs surgery.
 Skin Care Network have respected Mohs surgeons in house, with experience of surgery around the eye and eyelid.